-Your youngster has been cooped up all winter inside the classroom with lots of rules and don’ts.
-Why not make summertime a time for a little abandon and freedom?
-Let them get messy; let them have fun by pulling out a box of craft materials.
+Your child has been cooped up all year inside the classroom with lots of rules and “don’ts.”
+Why not make summertime a season for a little abandon and freedom?
+Let your child get messy; let him or her have fun by pulling out a box of craft materials.

-You can associate learning and counting with arts and crafts.
+You can associate learning mathematics with arts and crafts.
 How many beads does it take to make this necklace?
 What shapes are we using?
-Take out the glue and even the feathers and glitter and rhinestones.
+Take out the glue and even the feathers, glitter, and rhinestones.
 Talk about shapes and counting.
-Let the youngsters make summer-themed crafts or greeting cards to keep up with simple spelling and even poetry.
+Let the kids make summer-themed crafts or greeting cards to keep up with simple spelling and even poetry.